Updated May 2026

 • Timing: subtitles align with speech rhythm rather than cutting at fixed intervals

-Subtitles in this sense are what you find in film, broadcast television, and streaming services.
+Subtitles in this sense are common in film, broadcast television, and streaming services.
 They are edited, not just transcribed.

 The Key Difference